dreasysnail/INSET/README.md

 ## Live demo

 The live demo is available now!
 It can be found [here](http://52.247.25.3:8899).
-Please expect delay and crash as it is running on a single GPU machine.
+Please expect delay or crash as it is running on a single GPU machine.

 ## Dataset